bit-bots/bitbots_main/bitbots_vision/docs/manual/tutorials/colorpicker.rst

 Colorpicker
 ===========

-How to Record a color lookup table
+How to Record a Color Lookup Table
 ===========================

 Robot Camera